 - Increase knowledge of children's rights and responsibilities as responsible citizens. - Challenge stereotypes, bias and discrimination, including prejudice-based attitudes and language - Deliver an inclusive curriculum that reflects all identities: disability; race; sex; pregnancy/maternity; religion/belief; sexual orientation; gender reassignment; age; marriage/civil partnership as well as asylum seeker or refugee status; body image; being care experienced; social or economic status; young carer responsibilities; imprisonment of parents/carers, siblings, or other family members.
-This enables our children and young people to develop their sense of understanding and inclusion of others as well as seeing themselves reflected in the learning community. - Provide age-appropriate reading materials and resources that positively reflect and represent diversity, e.g. family structures that include single parents, people from minority ethnic backgrounds, disabled people, same-sex parents. - Teach Critical Literacy - Build resilience and empathy in young people as confident individuals. - Raise awareness about bullying and our Anti-Bullying Procedure across a range of school subjects.
+This enables our children and young people to develop their sense of understanding and inclusion of others as well as seeing themselves reflected in the learning community. - Build resilience and empathy in young people as confident individuals.